Canoe and kayak trail

 They were also important in the establishment and growth of the early European settlements in the region.

 Learn more about the history of the rivers, plants and animals the rivers support by exploring the Logan River Trail interpretive signage in our Logan River parks (featured on this trail).

-Download our Logan and Albert Rivers Canoe and Kayak Map (PDF 4170 KB) and experience the trails today!
+Download our Logan and Albert Rivers canoe and kayak Map (PDF 4.17 MB) and experience the trails today!

 For interactive maps and things to see on the river, please visit the Naeus website to dowload their app.

-For information on how to access the river using the pontoon entry and exit platforms, please download our Canoe and kayak safety tips for getting in and out of water (PDF 796 KB)
+For information on how to access the river using the pontoon entry and exit platforms, please download our Canoe and kayak access and safety information sheet (PDF 5.1 MB)

 There are many interesting things to discover along each of the trails.
 Some interesting features include:

 Near the mouth of the Logan River, where fresh water and salt water meet, lay some of the largest stretches of saltmarsh found in South East Queensland.
 Learn more about this vulnerable area on the Logan River Trail signs at Riedel Park.
 River access is via the boat ramp.